feyson/FeyNotes/Fey Notes/Bible Project/How to Read the Bible/1) The Purpose of the Law.md

 - If Jesus is pulling from the law then, we should be pulling from the law as well.
 - to what extent??
 To what extent do I love my neighbor can be described in the Law

-No human could pull it off, but God sent his on Son to do the part of Israel & humanity and #fulfill all the Law
+No human could pull it off, but God sent his on Son to do the part of Israel & humanity and #fulfil all the Law

 What do we do with this Law?
 What is the value to the Law for us now?
 	- The Rabbi's and apostles were forced to go back to the "why", it's not a code book.